 Tiny cabins and prefab homes get a lot of fanfare.
 And for good reason.
-But one can only drool over images of perfectly minimal structures set among perfectly rugged landscapes in far flung destinations for so long—at a certain point, it can get depressing.
+But one can only drool over images of perfectly minimal structures set among perfectly rugged landscapes in far flung destinations for so long.
 Not everyone can own a private cabin in the woods.
-Though you can rent one though, thanks to micro-cabin rental upstart Getaway.
+Though you can now rent one, thanks to micro cabin rental upstart Getaway.

 Here’s the catch, you have to live within reach of one of Getaway’s host cities.
-Good news is, thanks to recent infusion of VC cashola, Getaway’s total cabins now number 279, and touch pretty much every corner of the country—host cities include Atlanta, Boston, Dallas, Los Angeles, New York, Pittsburgh/Cleveland, Washington DC, and Portland.
+Good news is, thanks to recent infusion of VC cashola, Getaway’s total cabins now number 279(!), and touch pretty much every corner of the country with even more on the way soon.
+Current host cities include Atlanta, Boston, Dallas, Los Angeles, New York, Pittsburgh/Cleveland, Washington DC, and Austin.

 If there ever was an audience eager to escape to the forest for analog weekend of sustainable living, it’d be Portland.
 So the announcement makes perfect sense.
 Located just 45 minutes east, up the beautiful Columbia River Gorge, on the Washington side of the river near the base of a volcano (Mount Adams, Washington’s second highest peak), the 80-acre property features 32 two-person cabins and eight four-person cabins among ponderosa pine trees and huckleberry bushes.